et-codes/trading-wheels/README.md

 ## TODO list

-- Provide sharesOwned and cash to TradeButton > TradeForm.
+- Provide sharesOwned and cash to SearchResultsTable > TradeButton > TradeForm.
+- ... and also to Portfolio > Positions > TradeButton > TradeForm.
 - What to do after trade is executed?
 - What happens in the front end when the server session is expired?
 - Fix the damned bugs in the database hits for sessions.